Dynatrace/ace-box/user-skel/ansible_collections/ace_box/ace_box/roles/app-easytrade/Readme.md

 - include_role:
     name: app-easytrade
   vars:
-    manifest_strategy: "static" # static or fetch_latest: static will use the static files from the app-easytrade role, dynamic will clone the EasyTrade repository with the latest files
+    manifest_strategy: "static" # static or fetch_latest: static will use the static files from the app-easytrade role, dynamic will clone the EasyTrade repository with the latest files.
+Attention: This would break the existing deployments if the EasyTrade repository is updated.
 ```

 Variables that can be set are as follows: